story105/CompilerConstructionPLEASEWORK/README.md

 **starts April 30, first deadline May 1, second deadline May 10**

-For the first deadline follow the intstallation instructions and do the exercise of [Lecture 12.1](https://github.com/alexhkurz/compiler-construction-2020/blob/master/lecture-12.1.md).
+- For the first deadline follow the intstallation instructions and do the exercise of [Lecture 12.1](https://github.com/alexhkurz/compiler-construction-2020/blob/master/lecture-12.1.md).

+- (for 2021 only: Careful testing and development will require you to write your own test programs in addition to the ones in `test/good`.
+Make them available in a directory named `Compiler/mytest`.
+Two out of the nine points will be awarded for developing your own test suite.
+See below for examples on how to do this.
+If you want these new tests to be tested automatically upon calling `stack test` you can modify `test/Spec.hs` accordingly.)

-For the second deadline complete the template file `test/Compiler.hs`.
+- For the second deadline complete the template file `test/Compiler.hs`.

 To get started on the second deadline, I suggest the following.